 Parameter Description Unit Select the Switch unit that will be used for this query here.
+This option is only available if stacking is enabled.
 From Port - To Port Select the appropriate port range used for the query here.
 IP Address Enter the IP address of the binding entry here.
 MAC Address Enter the MAC address of the binding entry here.
 VID Enter the VLAN ID of the binding entry here. Туре Select the type of binding entry to find here.
-Options to choose from are All, DHCP Snooping, and Static.
+Options to choose from are All , DHCP Snooping , and Static .
 Selecting All specifies that all the DHCP binding entries will be displayed.
-Selecting DHCP Snooping specifies to display the IP-source guard binding entry learned by DHCP binding snooping.
+Selecting DHCP Snooping specifies to display the IP-source guard binding entry learned by DHCP snooping.
 Selecting Static specifies to display the IP-source guard binding entry that is manually configured.